-Hava Shala: I was born in the village of Lugu i Baranit, Municipality of Peja, in a big family typical for the Dukagjin Plane (smiles), for the almost largest part of Kosovo.
-I am the first child, the first child of my family, the first one who survived... five of my parents' children died before I was born.
+Hava Shala: I was born in a village in the area of Lugu i Baranit, in the Municipality of Peja, in a big family typical of the Dukagjin Plain (smiles), almost the largest part of Kosovo.
+I am the first child, the first child of my family, the first one to survive... five of my parents' children died before I was born.
 And, even though I was a girl, there were possibilities, because I was the one who survived among all those dead children, I was a child to whom my parents gave a special status.
 I didn't feel treated as a girl by my parents, the status of a girl in the big Albanian family is already somehow known, and maybe this was a kind of privilege for me.
-However, in the big family parents were not the only ones deciding about your status, but usually the patriarch or the lady of the house in the women's line as well [decided].
+However, in the big family parents were not the only ones deciding about your status, but usually the patriarch, or the lady of the house in the women's line, decided as well.

-So, in this situation, later I knew the secondary status or... being not that important... or not that equal to the others, because in our family boys were very few, were.
+So, in this situation, later I knew the secondary status or... being not that important... or not that equal to the others, because in our family boys were very few.
 Later my parents had two girls and two boys.
 So this is a little of what characterized my life as a child, as a girl with... at various phases of my life.
 I remember the time of puberty, with a few specific aspects of the typical puberty, but with a rebellion which wanted to tell that boys were not the only ones who were right.
-Mainly, since then I was engaged... in a very spontaneous way, with social topics, the girl, the boy, the man, the woman, why this, why that... (smiles) Not rarely, my mother told me, "Poor me, I worry about you because I don't know what man will keep you!" (smiles).
+Mainly, since then I was engaged... in a very spontaneous way, in social issues: girl, boy, man, woman, why this, why that... (smiles) Not rarely, my mother told me, "Poor me, I worry about you because I don't know what man will keep you!" (smiles).
 But, that was my life.

 I finished eight years of school at the school of the village of Tushec and I had the good luck that my father at that time was... being an immigrant in Germany and Switzerland for three years in total, he somehow brought a new spirit, a new viewpoint about women... about girls, in this case about me.
 That was very important and I used it because the time matched, the time when I finished my elementary school with the time when my father was abroad as an immigrant.
-And I had the good luck with the engagement of my class monitor as well, to be given the right to continue secondary school in Peja.
+And I had the good luck with the engagement of my head teacher as well, to be given the right to continue secondary school in Peja.

-I continued my secondary school sometimes more like a boy, dressing like a boy, I cut my hair.
+I continued my secondary school, sometimes more like a boy, dressing like a boy, I cut my hair.
 It was maybe a way of dressing instinctively chosen in order to defend myself a little from the mindset that prejudiced girls if they dressed typically like girls.
-I am mainly talking about the mindset, the village mindset, it was a hard time for the fact that we had to travel for twelve-thirteen kilometers in both directions, or thirteen, plus thirteen kilometers in the cold.
-Maybe that was a challenge of nature that influenced the strengthening of the character of girls from the village of Lugu i Baranit.
+I am mainly talking about the mentality, the village mentality.
+It was a hard time because we had to travel for twelve-thirteen kilometers in both directions, thirteen, plus, thirteen kilometers in the cold.
+Maybe that was a challenge of nature that strengthened the character of girls from Lugu i Baranit.